dskoda/Zeolites-AMD/README.md

 This repository contains all the data, plots, scripts, and notebooks to reproduce the manuscript:

-D. Schwalbe-Koda et al. "Inorganic synthesis-structure maps in zeolites with machine learning and crystallographic distances". arXiv (2023)
+D. Schwalbe-Koda et al. "Inorganic synthesis-structure maps in zeolites with machine learning and crystallographic distances". arXiv:2307.10935 (2023)

 All the raw data for the computational analysis is found in the [data](data/) folder.
 The scripts used to reproduce the plots is available at the [zeo_amd](zeo_amd/) folder.